Esoterical/voron_canbus/Getting_Started.md

 ## CAN Adapter/Mainboard

-Some boards (Like the BTT Octopus) have the 120 ohm resistor permenantly connceted across the CanH/L wires, so nothing you need to do there.
+Some boards (Like the BTT Octopus) have the 120 ohm resistor permanently connected across the CanH/L wires, so nothing you need to do there.
 Others will have a two-pin header (sometimes labelled "120R") that you can put a jumper on and this will bring the termination resistor into the circuit.

 The same can be said for dedicated USB CAN adapters (like the U2C).
 Most will have a a header that you can put a jumper on to enable the resistor.